www3838438/status/site/content/incidents/8-12-17-intermittent-connectivity-issues-simple-api.md

 +++

-# Intermittent Connectivity Issues
+**Investigating:** The Simple API in the eu-west-1 region is experiencing intermittent connectivity issues.

-Starting 14:15 CEST there was a period of 2 hours of intermittent connectivity issues in the Simple API in the eu-west-1 region.
+**Resolved:** The connectivity issues could have been identified and resolved.